 The Code specifically highlights the requirement that individuals' conduct is in-keeping with Concern's beliefs, values and mission.
-It also requires them to avoid any engagement in activities which are illegal, contravene human rights or compromise the work of Concern, as well as refraining from any form of bullying, harassment, discrimination, abuse, intimidation or exploitation.
+It also requires them to avoid any engagement in activities which are illegal, contravene human rights, or compromise the work of Concern, as well as refraining from any form of bullying, harassment, discrimination, abuse, intimidation or exploitation.

-Staff are required to bring to our attention any potential incident, abuse or concern that they are witness to, made aware of or suspect which appears to break the standards of the Code.
+The Code includes the duty to report; staff and all those who work with or on behalf of Concern are required to bring to our attention any potential incident, abuse or concern that they are witness to, made aware of, or suspect, which appears to break the standards of the Code.

-The Code is supplemented by three specific policies:
+The Code is supplemented by three associated policies: